 Jane's audio work with Elizabeth James has won several awards including BBC Radio 3 Poem-for-Radio and a London Sound Art Award.
 In association with the British Film Institute she was a contributor to the Essentially British Mediatheque project (2007) and Simon Barraclough's Psycho Poetica (2010) and Poets on Pasolini: A New Decameron (2013).
 Other collaborative work includes, from Two Rivers Press, Christina the Astonishing (with Peter Hay and Lesley Saunders) and Tideway, a sequence of poems about London's working river (with paintings by Peter Hay) written while poet-in-residence at the River & Rowing Museum , as well as a short collection No Theatre (Smith/Doorstop).

 Nominated as one of the Poetry Book Society's Next Generation poets in 2004, she is Senior Course Tutor on Oxford University's MSt in Creative Writing and tutor in the Dept of English and Creative Writing at the University of Lancaster.
 Her poem 'Italy to Lord' was a prize-winner in the 2012 National Poetry Competition, and in summer 2013 she was Writer in Residence in Amsterdam hosted by the Dutch Foundation for Literature.
+She was winner of the 2014 Hippocrates International Prize for Poetry and Medicine.

 I've waited some time to read something this intelligent, this sensuous and this crystalline.
 In fact 'The Night Tree' is the finest collection I've read for ages.
 David Morley, The Guardian